 Included: driver, a volunteer tracker and all park fees

-Bathroom: at entrance
+Bathroom: at the entrance

-Uda Walawe National Park
+4. Safaris In Sri Lanka: Uda Walawe National Park

 It was hot and windy as we drove up and down the rutted roads looking for wildlife.
 As always, the animals don’t just line up for you!
 They are going about their business of living.
 The highlight for me was the watering hole with about 5 elephants and only 2 jeeps.
 I find pachyderms captivating and could watch them for hours.

-There were many elephants to be seen, lots of water buffalo and many species of birds – bee eaters, parakeets, hornbills, Indian rollers and painted storks.
+There were many elephants to be seen, lots of water buffalo and many species of birds – bee-eaters, parakeets, hornbills, Indian rollers and painted storks.

 Uda Walawe National Park Details: